Vardis Fisher: Early life and education

 Fisher's brother, Vivian, was drafted into the army and Fisher joined him.
 The war ended before they were sent abroad.
 Fisher's military service, including his earlier air force training, was less than four months.
-In his last year at the University of Utah, in 1920, he wrote several plays.
+During his last year at the University of Utah, in 1920, he wrote several plays.
 One of his teachers felt the plays were promising and offered him a teaching job.
 Fisher spent the summer studying at the University of Chicago in order to qualify for teaching at the University of Utah that fall.
 He found the University of Chicago intensely stimulating, writing that the library contained "all the lordly wealth of wisdom".
-As a teacher at the U of U, he was initially nervous and insecure.
-He inspired a few students, including Wallace Stegner, who wrote that Fisher "put a can opener on my head and opened up my brains."
 In September 1921, Fisher returned to the University of Chicago for his MA, this time bringing his wife and child with him.
 One of his teachers called him a "book drunkard" and he read so much that he temporarily could not read.
 Leona read to him until his eyes recovered and he could afford new eyeglasses.
 In 1922, Fisher wrote his thesis on Daniel Defoe and graduated with his MA.
 He continued studying at the University of Chicago for a doctoral degree, writing his dissertation on George Meredith.
 Fisher received his Ph.D. magna cum laude from the University of Chicago in 1925.